camunda/camunda-docs-manual/content/user-guide/quarkus-integration/configuration.md

     <td><code>.datasource</code></td>
     <td>
       Specifies which Quarkus datasource to use.
 If not defined, the primary Quarkus datasource will be used.
-      For configuring a Quarkus Datasource, have a look on the [Quarkus Datasource][quarkus-datasource] page.
+      For configuring a Quarkus Datasource, have a look on the
+      <a href="https://quarkus.io/guides/datasource">Quarkus Datasource</a> page.
     </td>
     <td><code>&#60;default&#62;</code></td>
   </tr>